TalaoDAO/oidc4vc-server/docs/source/contents.rst

 Service endpoints enable trusted interactions with the DID controller.”

-Furthermore eIDAS regulations now in place in Europe are taking the opportunity to include Self Sovereign Identiy technologies to expand security and data protection (see the SSI-eIDAS Bridge project launched by EU)..
+Furthermore eIDAS regulations now in place in Europe are taking the opportunity to include Self Sovereign Identiy technologies to expand security and data protection (see the SSI-eIDAS Bridge project launched by EU).

 More information available :